Coalition for the International Criminal Court (CICC)

 |In their own words||“a global network of civil society organizations in 150 countries working in partnership to strengthen international cooperation with the ICC; ensure that the Court is fair, effective and independent; make justice both visible and universal; and advance stronger national laws that deliver justice to victims of war crimes, crimes against humanity and genocide.”|

-- Does not publish financial details or donor amounts, reflecting a lack of transparency and accountability.
+- CICC does not publish financial details or donor amounts, reflecting a lack of transparency and accountability.

-- Headquartered in New York and the Hague, with regional offices in Argentina, Belgium, Benin, Jordan, Morocco, Peru, and the Philippines.
+- Headquartered in New York and The Hague, with regional offices in Belgium, Benin, Peru, and the Philippines.

 - Program of the World Federalist Movement-Institute for Global Policy, which aims to “develop ever stronger international and global institutions of law, justice, social and human rights protection, of conflict prevention and peace enforcement.”